WordPress SEO Guide for Beginners

 Finally, see more SEO tools and resources to require your WordPress SEO even farther.

-We know the thought of optimizing for WordPress SEO are often intimidating for beginners, especially if you’re not a tech geek.
+We know the thought of optimizing for WordPress SEO is often intimidating for beginners, especially if you’re not a tech geek.

 But don’t worry — it doesn’t need to be complicated.
 Start here to find out the fundamentals, then you’ll start applying them to your own website.